-- (1) Faculty members on a fiscal year contract may be compensated up to an additional 20% of their base pay during the fiscal year. - (2) Faculty members on an academic year contract may be compensated up to an additional 20% of their base pay during the academic year contract period.
+- 1. Compensation made through the college payroll system will be subject to the following limitations: - a.
+The compensation will not exceed the fair market value for the work performed. - b.
+During that part of the year when a faculty member is under contract as a full-time employee of the college, the compensation will not exceed 20% of the faculty member's base pay as indicated in the contract. - (1) Faculty members on a fiscal year contract may be compensated up to an additional 20% of their base pay during the fiscal year. - (2) Faculty members on an academic year contract may be compensated up to an additional 20% of their base pay during the academic year contract period.
 They may be compensated for an additional 33.3% of their academic year base pay during the period following the academic year contract period.
 If a project resulting in extra compensation generates funds in excess of this limit, the funds will be used to "buy" a portion of the faculty member's time; the faculty member will be released from an appropriate portion of his or her responsibilities as a full-time faculty member. - 2.
-Any faculty member receiving compensation from a corporation that has a contract with the University must disclose and receive prior approval from the President or his designee for that compensation. - 3.
-A faculty member who participates in an outside activity during the summer semester is not subject to a compensation limit provided that the faculty member is not under contract during the summer semester. - If a faculty member, while under contract for the summer semester, wishes to participate in an outside activity, the approval process as outlined in section 208.02.3 must be followed.
+Any faculty member receiving compensation from a corporation that has a contract with the University must disclose and receive prior approval from the President or his designee for that compensation. - A faculty member who participates in an outside activity during the summer semester is not subject to a compensation limit provided that the faculty member is not under contract during the summer semester.

+If a faculty member, while under contract for the summer semester, wishes to participate in an outside activity, the approval process as outlined in section 208.02.3 must be followed.